052223-java-angular/Soudry-P1-Backend/README.md

 - **As a user**, I want to be able to understand the rules of the game in a easy and a concise manner.
 - **As a user**, I want to be able to browse all potential monsters to choose my team.
-- **As a user**, I want to be able to make more specific queries when searching for monster fights..
 - **As a user**, I want to be able my team of monsters to fit according to my preferences.
 - **As a user**, I want to be able to choose from a list of premade monsters to get started on the game faster.
 - **As a user**, I want to be able to choose which enemy team that I would fight.